FreeCalradia/Lock/README.md

-# Lock
+## Lock
-Lock is a graphical register and login system in python with use of Tkinter.
-Lock is still under construction.
+# Lock is a graphical register and login system in python with use of Tkinter.

+- This is a learning project of mine.
+I am searching for help in the internet every now and then, but there isn´t any copy & paste here.
+- Lock is still under construction.
+- You may recognize the Flow-Chart - it is the preliminary roadmap for this project too.